TOTP 12 AUG 1993

 I know the UB40 version was on the soundtrack to the film Sliver but surely that wasn’t responsible for its popularity was it?
 I’ve never seen the film but it was an erotic thriller so surely didn’t have that mainstream appeal of something like Robin Hood: Prince Of Thieves and we all know what that film did for Bryan Adams.
 Surely the age rating it would have been given would have precluded some potential record buyers from even getting into the cinema?
 I’m guessing that the promo video for the single is based around CCTV scenes featured in the movie some of which clearly indicate that Sharon Stone’s character has gone further than just crossing her legs as per her Fatal Attraction character.
 I’m no prude but I’m surprised the BBC didn’t edit them out.

 Right here comes Jamiroquai to “Blow Your Mind” except that this track was hardly going to do that.
 It’s just a watered down version of their first hit “Too Young To Die” isn’t it?
 A jam session that’s been told it’s a song and believed the messenger.
 Jay Kay just scats his way through it with a lot of Fast Show jazz club free-styling – the wearing of his trademark silly hat doesn’t convince.
 Neither does the staging of this performance.
 Why has the stage been made to look like someone’s living room?
 There’s two sofas with members of the band sat precariously on arms and a backrest (that’s the sort of thing I’d tell my child off about) plus a fruit bowl on a coffee table possibly featuring plastic fruit.
 Why?
 How is that a depiction of blowing your mind?
 Just nonsense.
+“Blow Your Mind” peaked at No 12, a chart position so high that it is the only thing that is mind blowing about the whole release.

 Now, host Tony Dortie informs us that the next artist should have been performing live in the studio but she’s unwell so we have to make do with the video for “Lords Of The New Church” by Tasmin Archer.
 On reflection, surely this track should have been the follow up to her No 1 smash “Sleeping Satellite” rather than the excellent but commercially challenged “In Your Care”?
 It’s much more up tempo and certainly more radio friendly and, according to Tasmin herself, was written about a new breed of politicians in the early 90s and definitely not the 80s post punk band of the same name.